 - srs-ResourceId or SRS-PosResourceId determines SRS resource configuration identity.

-- Number of SRS ports as defined by the higher layer parameter nrofSRS-Ports and described in Clause 6.4.1.4 of [4, TS 38.211].
+- Number of SRS ports, as defined by the higher layer parameter nrofSRS-Ports and described in Clause 6.4.1.4 of [4, TS 38.211].
 If not configured, nrofSRS-Ports is 1.

 - Time domain behaviour of SRS resource configuration as indicated by the higher layer parameter resourceType, which may be periodic, semi-persistent, aperiodic SRS transmission as defined in Clause 6.4.1.4 of [4, TS 38.211].

-- Slot level periodicity and slot level offset as defined by the higher layer parameters periodicityAndOffset-p or periodicityAndOffset-sp for an SRS resource of type periodic or semi-persistent, which is configured by SRS-Resource, and periodicityAndOffset-p or periodicityAndOffset-sp for an SRS resource of type periodic or semi-persistent, which is configured by SRS-PosResource.
+- Slot level periodicity and slot level offset as defined by the higher layer parameters periodicityAndOffset-p or periodicityAndOffset-sp for an SRS resource of type periodic or semi-persistent.
 The UE is not expected to be configured with SRS resources in the same SRS resource set SRS-ResourceSet or SRS-PosResourceSet with different slot level periodicities.
 For an SRS-ResourceSet configured with higher layer parameter resourceType set to 'aperiodic', a slot level offset is defined by the higher layer parameter slotOffset.
-For an SRS-PosResourceSet configured with higher layer parameter resourceType-r16 set to 'aperiodic-r16', the slot level offset is defined by the higher layer parameter slotOffset-r16 for each SRS resource.
+For an SRS-PosResourceSet configured with higher layer parameter resourceType set to 'aperiodic', the slot level offset is defined by the higher layer parameter slotOffset for each SRS resource.

-- Number of OFDM symbols in the SRS resource, starting OFDM symbol of the SRS resource within a slot including repetition factor R as defined by the higher layer parameter resourceMapping or resourceMapping-r16 and described in Clause 6.4.1.4 of [4, TS 38.211].
+- Number of OFDM symbols in the SRS resource, starting OFDM symbol of the SRS resource within a slot including repetition factor R as defined by the higher layer parameter resourceMapping and described in Clause 6.4.1.4 of [4, TS 38.211].
 If R is not configured, then R is equal to the number of OFDM symbols in the SRS resource.

-- SRS bandwidth and , as defined by the higher layer parameter freqHopping or freqHopping-r16 and described in Clause 6.4.1.4 of [4, TS 38.211].
+- SRS bandwidth and , as defined by the higher layer parameter freqHopping and described in Clause 6.4.1.4 of [4, TS 38.211].
 If not configured, then= 0.

-- Frequency hopping bandwidth, , as defined by the higher layer parameter freqHopping or freqHopping-r16 and described in Clause 6.4.1.4 of [4, TS 38.211].
+- Frequency hopping bandwidth , as defined by the higher layer parameter freqHopping and described in Clause 6.4.1.4 of [4, TS 38.211].
 If not configured, then = 0.

-- Defining frequency domain position and configurable shift, as defined by the higher layer parameters freqDomainPosition and freqDomainShift or freqDomainShift-r16, respectively, and described in Clause 6.4.1.4 of [4, TS 38.211].
+- Defining frequency domain position and configurable shift, as defined by the higher layer parameters freqDomainPosition and freqDomainShift, respectively, and described in Clause 6.4.1.4 of [4, TS 38.211].
 If freqDomainPosition is not configured, freqDomainPosition is zero.

-- Cyclic shift, as defined by the higher layer parameter cyclicShift-n2 or cyclicShift-n4 for transmission comb value 2 or 4for an SRS configured by SRS-Resource respectively, and defined by the higher layer parameter cyclicShift-n2-r16, cyclicShift-n4-r16, or cyclicShift-n8-r16 for transmission comb value 2, 4 or 8 for an SRS configured by SRS-PosResource, respectively, and described in Clause 6.4.1.4 of [4, TS 38.211].
+- Cyclic shift, as defined by the higher layer parameter cyclicShift-n2, cyclicShift-n4, or cyclicShift-n8 for transmission comb value 2, 4 or 8, and described in Clause 6.4.1.4 of [4, TS 38.211].

-- Transmission comb value as defined by the higher layer parameter transmissionComb described in Clause 6.4.1.4 of [4, TS 38.211].
+- Transmission comb value, as defined by the higher layer parameter transmissionComb described in Clause 6.4.1.4 of [4, TS 38.211].

-- Transmission comb offset as defined by the higher layer parameter combOffset-n2 or combOffset-n4 for transmission comb value 2 or 4 for an SRS configured by SRS-Resource respectively, and defined by the higher layer parameter combOffset-n2-r16, combOffset-n4-r16, or combOffset-n8-r16 for transmission comb value 2, 4, or 8 for an SRS configured by SRS-PosResource, respectively, and described in Clause 6.4.1.4 of [4, TS 38.211].
+- Transmission comb offset, as defined by the higher layer parameter combOffset-n2, combOffset-n4, and combOffset-n8 for transmission comb value 2, 4, or 8, and described in Clause 6.4.1.4 of [4, TS 38.211].

-- SRS sequence ID as defined by the higher layer parameter sequenceId or sequenceId-r16 in Clause 6.4.1.4 of [4].
+- SRS sequence ID, as defined by the higher layer parameter sequenceId in Clause 6.4.1.4 of [4].